-Read our key messages for firms and examples of good and poor practice.
+Read our key messages for firms on unfair contract terms and examples of good and poor practice.

 There are 5 key messages to focus on:

 - Firms should take into account consumers' legitimate interests in relation to contracts.

 - Fairness is not contrary to the prudent management of the business, but part of it.

 - Focusing on narrow technical arguments to justify a contract term that, in fact, may be unfair, risks future challenge.

 - Schedule 2 to the Unfair Terms in Consumer Contracts Regulations 1999 (UTCCRs) and the Consumer Rights Act 2015 (CRA) each contain an indicative and non-exhaustive list of types of terms in consumer contracts that may be regarded as unfair.
 The fact that a term does not resemble any of the indicatively unfair terms listed in Schedule 2 may not, in itself, remove the risk of unfairness.
 Firms need to assess whether a term is fair under the UTCCRs/CRA as a whole and in the context of the particular product or service.

 - Firms should take into account developments in legislation and relevant case law concerning the fairness and transparency of terms in consumer contracts.

 Our unfair contract terms library page gives details of our publications on unfair contract terms.